pesitosAPCSAWE/PESITOS/github_repo/CONTRIBUTING.md

 - **Add a question** to an existing lesson
 - **Add a whole new lesson** (e.g., insurance, investing for beginners, taxes for freelancers)
 - **Fix a bug** if you find one
-- **Improve explanations** — clearer Spanish, more accurate info, better examples
+- **Improve explanations** — clearer language, more accurate info, better examples
-- **Translate or adapt** content for other Spanish-speaking countries
+- **Translate or adapt** content for other besides Spanish-speaking countries!
+I made it for colombia first but lets turn it globalll

 ## How to submit a contribution